radiodevops/iptu/README.md

    cd week10  # For system administration
    # OR
    cd week11  # For Linux command reference
+   # OR
+   cd week12  # For Linux command line essentials
    ```

 3. Follow the instructions in the respective README.md files for each week.